laithnasser/kiso/examples/CommonGateway/c-leds/readme.md

 cmake --build build
 ```
 Now as you have built the project you should have an application binary ready to flash.
-For you own convenience you can use the cmake build system also to flash the binary with a J-Link debugger (either on-board or externally).
+For you own convenience you can use the cmake build system also to flash the binary with the external debugger.
 ```
 cmake --build build --target flash
 ```